Communities@Work joins forces with the local business paving way for inclusion in the workplace.

 Her vision was brought to the attention of our CEO, Lorcan Murphy, through our Director of Lifestyle Services, Jo Cochrane.
 Lorcan has since been working one-on-one with Danijela to help her grow her business and create more employment opportunities for local people with special needs.

 “People like Danijela are an inspiration!
 Her passion, enthusiasm and drive to make Krofne a success and, as a result, give Anthony future employment, is contagious.
 The opportunities that could unfold as a result of ventures like Krofne are immense.
 We have many young people in our Disability program who could work for social enterprises such as Krofne.
-In an ideal world, Communities@Work would have a supported network of Social Enterprises that aim to achieve inclusion in the workplace,” Lorcan said.
+In an ideal world, Communities@Work would have a supported network of Social Enterprises and Community Organisations that aim to achieve inclusion in the workplace,” Lorcan said.

 Since meeting with Lorcan, Danijela has been able to relocate her production to Communities@Work’s commercial kitchen in Tuggeranong.
 The Communities@Work corporate affairs team are now helping Krofne gain a stronger presence in the Canberra market.
 Lorcan has introduced Krofne to Westpac, the Canberra Business Chamber and helped secure some new clients in the process.